I love bicycles as art.

 way back when the kids were little.

-I googled “How to make paper airplanes” and found diagrams on this site.
+I googled “How to make paper airplanes” and found diagrams on

 I cut up my map and made it into 8 paper air planes.